-Schools in many parts of the United States are increasingly offering dual language programs.
-When describing dual language programs in this article, I’ll refer to English and Spanish, but of course there are many other combinations such as English/French, English/Chinese (Mandarin), English/German, etc.
+Schools in many parts of the United States are increasingly offering a dual language program for students.
+When describing a dual language program in this article, I’ll refer to English and Spanish, but of course there are many other combinations such as English/French, English/Chinese (Mandarin), English/German, etc.

 The most common type of dual language class is the Two-Way approach.
 In the Two-Way approach, children from native English-speaking homes and children from native Spanish-speaking homes are placed together in a single classroom.
 Instruction is conducted in both English and Spanish.